-- Focus on what you want & how you want to feel: this can look a few ways – maybe you’ll create a vision board with images that inspire you and encompass how your want your life to look, maybe you are physically writing down your goals on a piece of paper.
+This can look a few ways – maybe you’ll create a vision board with images that inspire you and encompass how your want your life to look, maybe you are physically writing down your goals on a piece of paper.
 Whichever method you choose, focus on what you want (not what you have or current circumstances).
 Get clear on the light at the end of this tunnel – how are you going to feel?
 What specifically is your goal?
 Write it out, then find photos to reinforce this feeling.
 If you hang this up where you can see it daily, you’re reminded of the future you are creating.
-And your mind will actually work double time to seek out ways to make this possible.
+And your mind will actually work double-time to seek out ways to make this possible.

-- Make a plan of action – you’ve heard the rule, don’t go to the grocery store hungry, right?
-Well the same applies when you are preparing yourself for something that may be challenging.
+You’ve heard the rule, don’t go to the grocery store hungry, right?
+Well, the same applies when you are preparing yourself for something that may be challenging.
 Make sure you are planning ahead, so you don’t go into a vulnerable situation hungry or tired (these emotional states leave us feeling weaker and less gritty).
 Know exactly what you will do when you’re feeling more vulnerable.
-Example: have snacks ready or build in time to rest.
-If your goal is health and wellness, visit (skinnyup.com – link website), we have a plan for you!

-- Set a system of rewards – positive reinforcement builds integrity which builds confidence.
+Positive reinforcement builds integrity which builds confidence.
 The more you see the success, the less difficult and scary the task becomes.
 You will see you are doing fantastically and want to continue because the confidence you’ve built around “having what it takes,” grows with each small win and reward.
 Celebrating all of your successes, no matter how small, is crucial to your mental fitness.
 Need suggestions?
 What activities do you absolutely LOVE to engage in?
 Make a list and portion those out per small goal you accomplish.
-Ex: “If I consume healthy foods all day long, I’ll watch an episode of my favorite tv show.”

-- Make a gratitude list – “a grateful heart is a magnet for miracles,” and it’s time to build that miracle momentum in your life.
+“A grateful heart is a magnet for miracles,” and it’s time to build that miracle momentum in your life.
 When you begin to call out all the beauty you see around you, you begin to notice it more.
-And because you didn’t notice it before, doesn’t mean it wasn’t there.
+And just because you didn’t notice it before, doesn’t mean it wasn’t there.
 Your mind had simply been focused on other occurrences surrounding you.
 Something else that can serve as a grit booster is to list out your accomplishments.
-You’ll see all the difficult life situations you’ve victoried through up to now and feel a new sense of drive and motivation.
+You’ll see all the difficult life situations you’ve been the victor through up to now and feel a new sense of drive and motivation.

-- Surround yourself with those who are also serious about their goals.
-They are focused on how life can be instead of a current limited perspective.
-They have set and met their own goals and put in time to establish strong willpower muscles.
+Surround yourself with those who are also serious about their goals.
+They are focused on how life can be instead of a current, limited perspective.
+They have set and met their own goals and put in the time to establish strong willpower muscles.
 Because they’ve experienced the payoff of grit and follow-through, they will encourage you toward success in your own journey.
-We at Skinny Up!
-Are those types of people!
-We believe in you and want to cheer on your success!
+We at Skinny Up!® are those types of people!
+We believe in you and want to cheer for your success!